 KTP includes Kaplan's standardized test preparation programs.
 In September 2018, KTP acquired the test preparation and study guide assets of Barron's Educational Series, a New York-based education publishing company.
 KTP revenue declined 6% in 2018 due to reduced demand for classroom-based offerings, and the disposition of Dev Bootcamp, which made up the majority of KTP's new economy skills training programs, offset in part by growth in online-based programs.
-KTP operating results improved in 2018 due primarily to decreased losses from the new economy skills training programs.
-Operating losses for the new economy skills training programs were \$3.6 million and \$16.7 million for 2018 and 2017, respectively, including restructuring costs incurred in connection with the closing of Dev Bootcamp that was completed in the second half of 2017.
+KTP operating results improved in 2018 due primarily to decreased losses from the new economy skills training programs were \$3.6 million and \$16.7 million for 2018 and 2017, respectively, including restructuring costs incurred in connection with the closing of Dev Bootcamp that was completed in the second half of 2017.
 Excluding losses from the new economy skills training programs, KTP operating results were down in 2018, due primarily to revenue declines for classroom-based offerings.